California Agribusiness Executive Seminar Case Studies

 Peter is a member of numerous wine- and food-related organizations, including the Wine and Food Society of San Francisco, Chaine des Rotisseurs (Ordre Mondial des Gourmets Dégustateurs) and the American Society for Enology and Viticulture.
 A prolific fundraiser, Peter has been in partnership with Morton’s and Mastro’s for more than ten years raising funds for the Make-A-Wish Foundation.
 Peter is a former board member of the Napa Valley Vintners Association, Stanford Graduate School of Business Alumni Association (serving as President), Yountville Appellation Association, Bottlenotes Advisory Board and Family Winemakers of California.
 He keeps his academic ties alive as a guest lecturer at Stanford’s Graduate School of Business, Law School and School of Engineering as well as the UC Davis School of Law.
 He lives in Napa Valley with his wife Katie Williams-Mondavi.
 They have two children, a son Lucio who is a graduate student at Stanford and a daughter Lia who attends Harvard.

-Farm Fresh to You: Challenges with Growth and Expansion
+Farm Fresh To You: Evaluating Expansion Opportunities

 Farm Fresh To You, the nation’s leading farm-connected food delivery service, provides local, organic produce and artisan groceries to consumers’ doorsteps throughout California.
 The firm was founded in 1976 and continues to be operated as a family business, with three of the original founders' sons currently running the business.
 They own and manage two organic farms, one in Northern California and the other in Southern California, as well as manage a number of strategic relationships with other farms and producers throughout the Western United States.
 The company has differentiated itself by use of in-house developed software which enables their many customers to customize their fruit and/or vegetable subscription to include more of those things they prefer, or exclude those less favored.
 This mass customization capability has lead to increased customer satisfaction and higher levels of customer retention.
 As of 2018, the farm has $80M in revenues and employs 800 people throughout the state.